The Unknown Face of Scalar-Tensor Gravitational Theories: STG-JFBD theory in the Configuration Space

-\item The gravitational part of the STG Lagrangian density is not conformal form-invariant; under CT \eqref{gauge-t} it is transformed into \eqref{usef-1}.
-Meanwhile, the gravitational part of the overall Lagrangian density \eqref{finv-lag} is conformal form-invariant.
-In both theories the Lagrangian density of the matter fields is conformal form-invariant.
+where, for compactness of writing, we have introduced the redefinition \eqref{kappa}: $\sigma(\phi)\equiv\omega(\phi)+3/2$, the STG theory in JFBD parametrization \eqref{tot-lag}, admits a covariant formulation under PACT even in the presence of matter fields.\footnote{The transformation \eqref{mass-t} of the mass parameter is included here, precisely, to warrant that the matter Lagrangian density is form-invariant under the resulting GCTs.} The latter case generalizes the framework investigated in \cite{faraoni_1998}, where only the vacuum case was considered.

-\item The EOMs of STG theory are not form-invariant while the EOMs of FIBD theory are conformal form-invariant.
-This means that the latter theory respects conformal symmetry (i. e.
-Dicke's conjecture is fulfilled), while the former does not.
+It has been shown above that the gravitational Lagrangian density of STG theory in JFBD parametrization \eqref{jfbd-lag}, can be rewritten in terms of physical quantities plus the kinetic term of the auxiliary scalar field $\phi$.
+The total Lagrangian density \eqref{tot-lag-pact} can be written as

-\item The scalar field $\phi$ obeys an independent EOM in STG theory, whereas it does not satisfy an independent EOM in the FIBD theory.
-As a consequence, $\phi$ is a free function in the latter theory.
+The above gravitational Lagrangian density is not form-invariant under CT \eqref{gauge-t}.
+However, as long as the transformation of the coupling function is applied simultaneously with \eqref{gauge-t}, the total Lagrangian density \eqref{pact-tot-lag} becomes form-invariant under GCT \eqref{gen-gauge-t'}.
+Let us demonstrate this result.
+Under the transformation of $\omega=\omega(\phi)$ \eqref{w-gauge-t}, the parameter $\sigma=\sigma(\phi)$ transforms as